-All of these festivals have given her the priceless privilege to train with extraordinary historical world-renowned Tap Masters such as the late amazing legends of Tap - Jimmy Slyde, Harold Cromer, Cholly Atkins (Motown Choreographer), Robert Reed and Vancouver’s own, Jeni Legon.
-Amy has also been privileged to train numerous times with Heather Cornell (Manhattan Tap), Brenda Bufalino (American Tap Dance Orchestra), Dianne Walker (“Lady Di”), Skip Cunningham, Lane Alexander, Terry Brock, Jason Samuels, Lisa LaTouche, , Bruce Stegman, Chester Whitmore, Leelah Petronio, Mark Mendonca, Johnson & Peters, Lynn Dally, Chloe Arnold, Grant Swift, Mark Yonally, Yukiko Sashimi (“Smiley”), Jimmy Payne, Acia Gray, Derick Grant, Tre Dumas and Nicole Hockenberry among many, many others.
+All of these festivals have given her the privilege to train with extraordinary historical world-renowned tap masters such as the late and legendary Jimmy Slyde, Heather Cornell (Manhattan Tap), Brenda Bufalino (American Tap Dance Orchestra), Dianne Walker (“Lady Di”), the late and legendary Cholly Atkins (Choreographer/Motown), Skip Cunningham, Lane Alexander, Terry Brock, Jason Samuels, Lisa LaTouche, Robert Reed, Terry Brock, the Vancouver legend Ms. Jeni LeGon, Bruce Stegman, Barbara Duffy, Chester Whitmore, Leelah Petronio, Mark Mendonca, Johnson & Peters, Lynn Daly, Chloe Arnold, Grant Swift, Mark Yonally, Yukiko Sashimi, Jimmy Payne, Acia Gray, Nicole Hockenberry among many, many others.